Select your language

 Form 5 and the study certificates must be submitted to the respective institutes.

-Institut für Evangelische Theologie Apl.
-Prof. Dr. Kothmann
+Institut für Evangelische Theologie PD Dr. Stefan Schulz

 Institut für Geschichte